PaulKGrimes/ChampEdxFile/README.md

 # ChampEdxFile

-A Python 2.7 module to read and manipulate .edx Radiation Patterns output by TICRA's CHAMP horn design software
+A Python 2.7 module to read and manipulate .edx Radiation Patterns output by TICRA's CHAMP horn design software.

+Currently this can load simple far field horn radiation patterns, select patterns by frequency and plot individual radiation patterns by component, cut and frequency.

-THIS CODE HAS NOT BEEN TESTED AT ALL
+THIS CODE HAS ONLY BEEN MINIMALLY TESTED

 Depends on:
  - numpy
  - lxml.etree
  - io.StringIO
- - (future plotting routines) matplotlib.pyplot
+ - matplotlib.pyplot
+ - NumpyUtility (see my other repository)